kianakiashemshaki/kianakiashemshaki.github.io/README.md

 # Brief CV
-# MS in Computer Science Specialization in Cybersecurity
+- MS in Computer Science Specialization in Cybersecurity
-# BE in Softwar Engineering
+- BE in Software Engineering

 ## Skills and Technologies